Roshon van Eijma

-Roshon Felix Romar Jordan van Eijma (born 6 June 1998) is a professional footballer who plays as a centre-back for club RKC Waalwijk.
-Born in the Netherlands, he plays for the Curaçao national football team.
+Róshón Felix Romar Jordan van Eijma (born 9 June 1998) is a professional footballer who plays as a centre-back for Super League Greece club A.E.
+Kifisia.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Roda JC Kerkrade

 He made his Eerste Divisie debut for Roda JC Kerkrade on 28 September 2018 in a game against SC Cambuur.

 Preußen Münster

 In September 2020, he moved from Kerkrade to Preußen Münster.
 He played his first game on 13 December against Rot-Weiß Oberhausen, in which he was sent off with a red card in the 54th minute.
 In his first season in Germany, Van Eijma played eleven games in the Regionalliga West and won the Westphalian Cup with the club.

 On 17 August 2021, his contract was terminated by mutual agreement.
 Upon his release, sporting director for Preußen Münster, Peter Niemeyer stated: "As nice as it is to have a national player in your own ranks, so great are the difficulties associated with it.
 For a Regionalliga team that does not plan for international breaks in its schedule, the many national team selections were unfortunately no longer feasible in the end.
 This was not a satisfactory situation for neither player nor club.
 We thank Roshon for his commitment and wish him all the best for the future."